Part 2: Notes on man-made climate change, global warming, the ‘sceptics’ etc.

 Tends to rub e.g. Monbiot up the wrong way, presumably because of his optimism.
 Monbiot: government has a responsibility to ensure redistribution, as the system is bound to produce inequalities.

-chairman of Northern Rock, and got into trouble for not preventing the crisis…
+Northern Rock, and got into trouble for not preventing the crisis… (people

-(people without expertise were wanted on the boards at the time…) but started
+without expertise were wanted on the boards at the time…) but started off as a

 correspondent; is nephew of Thatcher’s cabinet member Nicholas Ridley, and owns

 Blagdon Hall… Also set up Centre for Life (life sciences